openforcefield/sage-2.1.0/README.md

 | `"[#7+1:1]=[#7-1:2]"` |         766         |         2440        |
 |   `"[#7:1]#[#7:2]"`   |         760         |         3237        |

- - Included lot of new parameters for chemistries that involve delocalized charges from @chapincavender's work which would assign the same parameters for atom substructures that are in a delocalized configuration (https://github.com/chapincavender/protein-param-fit/blob/attenuation/test-delocalized-charge-assignments.py).
+ - Included lot of new parameters for chemistries that involve delocalized charges from **@chapincavender**'s work which would assign the same parameters for atom substructures that are in a delocalized configuration (https://github.com/chapincavender/protein-param-fit/blob/attenuation/test-delocalized-charge-assignments.py).
 Functional groups targeted were:
      - Amidinium (added t18b)
      - Guanidinium (added b13a, t87a)